EithanMM/Swagger-Polymorphism/README.md

 ```
 In this diagram example, ***DeviceRequest*** is the base model, **PhoneRequest** and **LaptopDevice** are sub-models that inherit from the base model.
 Each sub-model has its own additional properties based on the specific type of object it represents.

+Swagger polymorphism in C# refers to the implementation of polymorphic data models in the context of a C# application using the Swagger framework.

+In C#, polymorphism can be achieved through inheritance and interfaces.
+With Swagger, you can define a base model, which serves as the common properties and behavior shared by all the sub-models.
+Each sub-model can then inherit from the base model and add its own unique properties and characteristics.

+To implement Swagger polymorphism in C#, you can use libraries or frameworks that support Swagger, such as Swashbuckle.
+These libraries provide annotations and attributes that allow you to define the relationships between the base model and its sub-models, specify the type of an object, and provide additional information for proper serialization and deserialization.

 ### Schema example
 ```json
 {